+2013/14 2014/15 2015/16

-2012/13 £M 2013/14 £M 2014/15 £M
+£M £M £M

 Limit on principal invested 7.0 5.0 3.0

-beyon d year end
+beyon d yeai end

 The Indicators above are "standard" Treasury Management Indicators that are generally adopted by local authorities, in line with individual circumstances.
-These indicators have not directly addressed the key treasury priorities of Security and Liquidity, though these issues are, of course, already closely monitored throughout the year.
-However, working in conjunction with the Council's Treasury advisers, it is intended to investigate options for adding to the formal monitoring of performance in regard to these priorities as well.
+These indicators have not directly addressed the key treasury priorities of Security and Liquidity, though these issues are, of course, already closely tracked throughout the year.
+However, working in conjunction with the Council's Treasury advisers, options for the formal monitoring of performance in regard to these priorities remain under consideration.